 Key Stage 4

-Key Stage 3 & 4 Student Support Manager - Sue Varley
+- Key Stage 4 Student Support Manager - Bridget Wilkinson

 Key Stage 5

-The two years spent in Post 16 mean that students can opt for four subjects that they wish to study in detail.
-This study leads into Higher Education or advanced employment.
-Post 16 is not all about work however and our students are also actively involved in the community through local charity work and work experience.
+The two years spent in Post-16 mean that students can opt for four subjects that they wish to study in detail.
+This study leads into Higher Education, apprenticeships or advanced employment.
+Post-16 is not all about work however and our students are also actively involved in the community through local charity work and work experience.
 We also have our own student committee which ensures an active social scene for all students in Post 16.